plone/plone.behavior/README.rst

     If no factory is given, the behavior context is assumed to provide the interface given by ``provides`` itself.

     If factory provides ``plone.behavior.interfaces.ISchemaAwareFactory`` the factory is assumed to be a callable.
+    ``ISchemaAwareFactory`` is an interface for factories that should be initialised with a schema.
     It is called with the value given in ``provides`` as the only argument.
-    The value returned is then used as the factory.

-    ``plone.behavior.interfaces.ISchemaAwareFactory`` is a marker interface for factories that should be initialised with a schema.
-    Its expected to return another callable that can create appropriate behavior factories on demand.
+    The value returned is then used as the factory, another callable that can create appropriate behavior factories on demand.

 ``for``
     The type of object to register the conditional adapter factory for (optional).
-    Must be skipped is no ``factory`` is given.
+    Must be omitted is no ``factory`` is given.

     The default is either to auto-detect what the factory adapts (i.e. using the ``@adapter`` decorator) or to fall back to ``zope.interface.Interface`` (also written as ``*`` in ZCML).